Menu

 The Labor Code is governed by the Ministry of Labor through the Workers Rights Act 2019.
 The provisions of the Workers Rights Act 2019 are, amongst others:

-• The legal length of a workday is 8 hours, excluding a 1 hour lunch break;
+• The legal length of a workday is 8 hours, excluding a 1-hour lunch break;

 • Overtime is paid as agreed with the employer.
-When working on a holiday, one is paid twice.
+When working on a holiday, one is paid twice;

 • After 12 months with the same employer, you will be eligible for 22 days of annual leave and 15 days of sick leave.

 In Mauritius, employers must scrupulously respect labor laws when hiring expat employees.
-The salary and conditions of employment of expatriate employees must not put them at a disadvantage compared to local employees.
+The salary and conditions of employment of expat employees must not put them at a disadvantage compared to local employees.
+Expatriate employees must also be paid exclusively in Mauritius and in Mauritian rupees.

-All terms and conditions of employment and related benefits must be clearly stipulated in the employment contract, which must be duly signed by the expatriate and the employer.
+All terms and conditions of employment and related benefits must be clearly stipulated in the employment contract, which must be duly signed by the expat and the employer.
 A copy must be given to the employee:

-• the expatriate's situation;
+• the expat's situation;

 • the conditions relating to the days and hours of work;